Finding a Top Financial Advisor Firm in Garden City, New York

 Each of the four primary investment strategies that La Ferla Group offers has a different risk level and asset allocation.
 The Global Balanced Advisor program focuses on global diversification, as the name suggests.
 Both the Portfolio Advisor Program and the Multi Asset Advisor program are more standard allocations, the distinction between them being that the latter is a non-discretionary program.
 Finally, Muni Bond Advisor is a program in which your assets are exclusively invested in municipal bonds.

-How your portfolio is split between individual stocks, fixed-income securities, mutual funds, exchange-traded funds (ETFs) and other alternative investments will depend partially on the program you choose.
+How your portfolio is allocated among individual stocks, fixed-income securities, mutual funds, exchange-traded funds (ETFs) and other alternative investments will depend partially on the program you choose.
 The rest depends on your investing goals, time horizon and tolerance for risk.

 JRF Asset Advisors, LLC